Battle of Remagen: American capture of the bridge

 An M26 Pershing tank fires at German positions across the Rhine.

 The U.S. troops dodged German machine gun and small arms fire on top of and under the bridge, moving from bridge girder to girder, cutting demolition wires and tossing explosive charges into the river, not knowing if the Germans would detonate the rest of them at any second.

 Timmermann was among those removing the charges.
 CBS Radio war correspondent Everett Holles wrote about Timmermann removing the charges in his book, Unconditional Surrender.

 As they crossed the bridge, they found that the catwalk near the eastern pier on the upstream side of the bridge was gone.

 Traffic was still moving across the Ludendorff Bridge.
 On the other side locomotives puffed, awaiting orders to pull out.
 Lt.
 Col. Leonard Engemann of Minneapolis, in command of a reconnaissance party, was determined to save this bridge if it was at all possible.
-So, at 3:50 o’clock, a platoon led by Lieut.
+So, at 3:50 o'clock, a platoon led by Lieut.
 Emmett Burrows of New York City, sped down the slope to the bridge entrance.
 There was a flurry of shooting as the Germans, taken completely by surprise, scurried about trying to organize a defense.

 Sgt.
 Alexander A. Drabik, a tall, lanky former butcher from Holland, Ohio, was the first American across the Rhine, the first invader to reach its east bank since the time of Napoleon.
 But he wanted all the honors passed on to a young lieutenant of the engineers, John W. Mitchell of Pittsburgh.
-"While we were running across the bridge—and, man, it may have been only 250 yards but it seemed like 250 miles to us—I spotted this lieutenant, standing out there completely exposed to the machine gun fire that was pretty heavy by this time.
+"While we were running across the bridge—and, man, it may have been only 250 yards but it seemed like 250 miles to us—I spotted this lieutenant, standing out there completely exposed to the machine-gun fire that was pretty heavy by this time.
 He was cutting wires and kicking the German demolition charges off the bridge with his feet!
 Boy that took plenty of guts.
-He’s the one who saved the bridge and made the whole thing possible."
+He's the one who saved the bridge and made the whole thing possible."

 Drabik ran the entire 117 m bridge with only one pause as the Germans tried to blow up the bridge.
 His squad, with other soldiers, secured the eastern side of the bridge by running through the settling dust and smoke from the explosion.
-The American troops got across the bridge to the east bank in less than fifteen minutes.
+The American troops got across the bridge to the east bank in fewer than 15 minutes.
 Drabik was the first American soldier to cross this bridge, and the first enemy since the Napoleonic Wars to cross the Rhine and capture German territory.
 Drabik and his entire squad made it across the bridge without injury.
 Drabik later said:

 Dan Feltner of Company C., 656th Tank Destroyer Battalion, views the Ludendorff Bridge from the top of Erpeler Ley.